SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 At Alcatraz, he became known as inmate number 85.
 From the beginning, he worked hard to manipulate the system.
 However, the warden at Alcatraz denied all of his attempts to get special treatment.

-He received favorable remarks for the work he was assigned.
+Al Capone held various jobs in Alcatraz, and he received favorable remarks for the work he was assigned.
 He passed the time by reading magazines and playing the banjo.

 However, Capone was not able to fully stay out of trouble.
 He got into some fights and ended up in solitary confinement.
 He was also caught destroying his clothing and misbehaving in other ways.